Orchestra history, like a symphony

 In 1995, the Szczecin orchestra took part in the 50th anniversary celebrations of Polish Radio Szczecin, and during the jubilee concert, Janusz Stalmierski's "Symphony of four dreams" was recorded.
 Four years later, in 1999, the philharmonic musicians celebrated their own anniversary: the 50th anniversary of the Szczecin Philharmonic Symphony Orchestra.

-In 2012 the position of managing director of the Philharmonic was taken over by Dorota Serwa, who entrusted direction of the orchestra to Michał Dworzyński (2012/2013) and in the following artistic seasons (2013/2014 and 2014/2015) to Ewa Strusińska.
+In 2012, Dorota Serwa assumed the position of the managing director of the Philharmonic for the next 11 years.
+She entrusted the direction of the orchestra to Michał Dworzyński (2012/2013) and, in the subsequent artistic seasons, to Ewa Strusińska (2013/2014 and 2014/2015) and Rune Bergmann (2016/2017 – 2023/2024).
 From the outset of Dorota Serwa’s tenure as managing director, the topic of the location of the Symphony Orchestra in Malopolska Street returned.
 It was to be the former location of the Konzerthaus.
 In this way, history had made a full circle.
 People returned to the interrupted symphony of history ...

 This is not the end of the story of the orchestra, which in addition to Beethoven’s “Fifth” will go on to play many more symphonies ...